Information Association for Language Model Updating by Mitigating LM-Logical Discrepancy: Experiments

 \subsection{Base Model for Experiments}

-As demonstrated in Section~\ref{sec:approach}, our analysis is based on large language models with strong fitting capacity and basic instruction-following capability.
-Therefore, we choose to finetune a instruction-following model from a LLaMA~\cite{touvron2023llama} model with 7 billion parameters.
-We combine the instruction-following data from multiple sources for finetuning: Alpaca\footnote{\url{https://github.com/tatsu-lab/stanford_alpaca}}, InstructionWild\footnote{\url{https://github.com/XueFuzhao/InstructionWild}, we only use English subset.} and Dolly\footnote{\url{https://github.com/databrickslabs/dolly}, we exclude a portion of the data for other purposes mentioned in Section~\ref{sec:eval_data} and \ref{sec:training}}.
-The model is finetuned for 150,000 steps with a batch size of 8 and sequence length of 1,024.
-For the remainder of this paper, we will refer to this instruction-following base model as \emph{MixInst}.
+We fine-tune a instruction-following model from LLaMA-7B~\citep{touvron2023llama} as the base model.
+We combine the instruction-following data from Alpaca\footnote{\url{https://github.com/tatsu-lab/stanford_alpaca}} and InstructionWild\footnote{\url{https://github.com/XueFuzhao/InstructionWild}, we only use the English subset.}.
+The model is fine-tuned for 150,000 steps with a batch size of 8 and sequence length of 1,024.
+For the remainder of this paper, we will refer to this instruction-following base model as \emph{Base}.